ixvu/w4111_wiki/physical-design.md

 ### Some Numbers (8kb pages)
 ![](https://github.com/shy2116/project1/blob/master/Some%20numbers.PNG?raw=true)
+- We can find the other data entries easily by using only the data in height 2 and height 3 data, therefore, we only store a little data in memory but visit a huge quantity of data easily.
 If we use 8kb pages to store integers and pointers, we can store roughly 500 entries/page.
 At fill factor of 66%, this is roughly 300 entries/page.
 We can see that the number of entries we can store ramp up exponentially with the height of the tree.
 A tree of height 2 filled to its limit (66% fill factor) of 27 million integer/pointer entries takes up ~2.4MB of space.
 Considering laptops today come standard with at least 4GB of memory, 2.4MB can be stored entirely in memory, meaning no disk access is necessary.
 This is even possible with a tree of height 3, requiring 750MB.

 ### Hash Index